longhorn/longhorn/enhancements/20260506-global-longhorn-manager.md

    (RWO and RWX).
 2. Force-delete a workload Pod with a Longhorn volume on a downed node: verify VolumeAttachment cleanup.
-3. Trigger a Volume remount via `Volume.Status.RemountRequestedAt`: verify the workload Pod is recreated.
+3. Trigger a Volume remount by setting `Volume.Status.RemountRequestedAt`
-4. Kill a CSI plugin Pod while an RWX volume is mounted: verify the workload Pod on that node is force-deleted.
+   directly: verify the controller-owned workload Pod is force-deleted and recreated.
+4. Trigger a remount through a real volume event — replica auto-salvage, or a share-manager entering an error state — which makes `VolumeController` set `Volume.Status.RemountRequestedAt`: verify the controller-owned workload Pod, in any namespace and on any node, is force-deleted by the global manager (exercises the cluster-wide Pod informer and the removed per-node guard).
 5. Existing scenarios — snapshots, backups, recurring jobs, share-manager failover — continue to pass; they exercise controllers that stay in the DaemonSet.